BitcoinDesign/Guide/guide/principles/principles.md

 ## Self-custody

+> Give users control of their private keys, with no risk for seizure or freezing of their funds

 Our existing mental models of access to digital services are usernames and passwords, controlled by a company that has custody of your funds and data.
 With everyone having direct access to the Bitcoin network without middlemen, there is no longer a need for people to delegate control of their funds.
 While it comes with greater responsibility, it is self-custody that enables the open financial system of peer-to-peer transactions.

-*Give end users full control of their funds.*

 **Do**
-- Let users control their private keys, and funds directly
+- Let users control their private keys and funds directly

 **Don't**
 - Custody funds for your users
+- Build products where the users' funds can be seized, or frozen

 ---

 ## Security

+> Provide appropriate and progressive security for all types of users

 Self-custody means that the end user is ultimately responsible for keeping their funds and private keys safe.
 They can only do that if we provide them with good, appropriate tools and awareness of best practices.
 It is therefore our responsibility as designers and makers to really take their security seriously and make Bitcoin products that are as secure as possible by default.
 We should strive for no loss of funds, regardless of whether this happens through negligence or theft.